lincbrain/linc-archive/doc/design/linc_permissions.md

 a single layer of the corresponding asset.
 The resulting URL can be shared between LINC team members.
 This use case extends the capabilities in the DANDI Archive to view assets in a private S3 bucket.

 ### Use case 2
 Set a single Neuroglancer viewer programmatically to visualize multiple assets (e.g. dMRI, HiP-CT) as layers.
+See [example notebook](https://github.com/neuroscales/ngtools/blob/main/notebooks/show_tract.ipynb).

 ### Use case 3
 Use case 2 + Load the tractography-generated streamlines (i.e. `trk` file) into memory,